 -

-Reference Mutual Connections in Your Outreach: If an introduction isn't possible, you can still leverage the mutual connection in your outreach message.
+Reference Mutual Connections in Your Outreach: If an introduction isn't possible, you can still apply the mutual connection in your outreach message.
 Mention the shared connection in your initial message to establish credibility and create a sense of familiarity.

 -